joelouthan/Theologicus/src/genesis/genesis07-11-24.md

 For the believer, the possess the heart of God, the Spirit of God, the Son of God and Father God within them--they fear nothing but God.

->2 Corinthians 1:20 (CSB) For every one of God’s promises is “Yes” in him.
+>2 Corinthians 1:20 For every one of God’s promises is “Yes” in him.
 Therefore, through him we also say “Amen” to the glory of God.

 The unbeliever foolishly hopes that this Bible is not real, that God is not real, and God will not do what he says he will do.